mdeluca13/readme-generator/README.md

 3. Once you have answered all the questions, you will be see "Enjoy your README! in your node.JS terminal.
 4. You can then view your newly created README.md file.

+You can view a [demonstration of the README Generator here](https://drive.google.com/file/d/1LWxGBvSs35QFBsXc9sxgDDMb2cZe01Nf/view).

 ## Credits

 Base Code for HTML and CSS supplied by CARL-VIRT-FSF-PT-01-2023-U-LOLC GitLab Repository.